 ½ tsp. salt

-2 cups add-ins (nuts, seeds, dried fruit, shredded coconut, chocolate.
-My version includes equal parts raw sunflower and pumpkin seeds, shredded coconut, chopped dried apricots, and golden raisins)
+2 cups add-ins (nuts, seeds, dried fruit, shredded coconut, chocolate, or try my version that includes equal parts raw sunflower and pumpkin seeds, shredded coconut, chopped dried apricots, and golden raisins)

 2 very ripe medium bananas, mashed or cut into small pieces (about ½ to ¾ cup)